Not done yet? Supreme Court conservatives flex muscle in sweeping rulings

 The dissent included a warning that "no one should be confident that this majority is done with its work".

-The justices suggested the decision's logic also imperiled previously recognised rights to same-sex marriage and contraception.
+The justices suggested the decision's logic also imperilled previously recognised rights to same-sex marriage and contraception.

 But in a separate opinion Thomas called for the court to reconsider its major privacy rulings, including its 2015 opinion that guaranteed the right to same-sex marriage.